vandosant/rails-practice-puppy-adoption/README.md

-# USING THIS TEMPLATE

-* `cp -r rails-practice-template my-new-thing`
-* `rm -rf .git .idea`
-* add a new database name to config/database.yml
-* change the `replace_me_controller` with something real
-* put images in the project directory and link them under `wireframes`
+# gPuppy Adoption

+I need your help!
+I am trying to create a website to help the puppies that I rescued find a good home.
+I need a way to be able to coordinate when prospective owners want to play with the puppy!
+The stories that I need done are below.
+And remember, adopt don't shop!

-# Rails Practice
+# Rails Practice Puppy Adoption!
 ## Setup

 * `bundle`